 - Preserve the spruce stands in that area

-Completion of this phase will resolve the long-standing tailings pile issue.
+Completion of this phase in 2020 resolved the long-standing tailings pile issue.
 Combined with the Phase 1 work completed in 2016, these efforts will result in almost 3 miles of completed river restoration work on the Valley Floor.

 2009-2013: Gunnison River Diversion Dam Reconstruction